mvolkmann/blog/src/ocaml.md

 <a href="https://github.com/mvolkmann/ocaml-examples/tree/main/dream_demo"
 target="_blank">dream_demo</a>.

+Dream Templates are not well-supported in editors like VS Code.
+Many errors flagged in them are not real errors.
+If the templates are moved to separate files with the `.eml.html` file extension as recommended, hovering over OCaml values will not display their types.

+For an alternative to Dream templates which doesn't having tooling support issues, see
+<a href="https://github.com/yawaramin/dream-html" target="_blank">dream-html</a>.

 ## Converting OCaml to JavaScript

 Here are the steps to compile an OCaml program to JavaScript using Dune.